MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2017-05-17-quintuplets-septuplets.markdown

 [Panzerballett](/discover/panzerballett) is one of my favorite bands in the world and I was lucky enough to meet up with the band's creative genius, [Jan Zehrfeld](/interview/jan-zehrfeld), at his home in Munich, Germany while traveling with my family.
 I'd met him in person once before at the Baked Potato in Los Angeles in 2013, but we didn't really connect until I emailed him and asked him to [do an interview in 2015](/interview/jan-zehrfeld).

-Jan has written some incredibly complex compositions built entirely on [quintuplets and septuplets&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Tuplet).
+Jan has written some incredibly complex compositions built entirely on [quintuplets and septuplets&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Tuplet).
 We thought it'd be fun to talk in-depth about what he's done in these songs and how they work.
 Enjoy!

 ## Interview Transcript